-2.12 Attorney-client Privilege
+2.13 Principles of Attorney-Client Privilege

 Correspondence with an independent attorney (ie, an attorney without an employment relationship with the relevant undertaking, regardless of being admitted to the Bar in Turkey) may benefit from attorney-client privilege, provided that it is related to the right of defence; communications with in-house counsel are not covered by this privilege.
-In Sanofi Aventis (20 April 2009, 09-16/374-88), the Board recognised that the principles adopted by the European Court of Justice in AM&S Europe v European Commission (Case 155/79 [1982] ECR 1575) could apply to documents protected by attorney-client privilege in Turkey.
-In CNR/NTSR (20 August 2014, 14-29/496-262), the Board took another major step in favour of the attorney-client privilege by elaborating on the conditions of the European Court of Justice under which the privilege would apply, and concluded that the same rules are applicable in Turkish competition law.
-More recently, the Board has analysed the main principles of this privilege in Dow (2 December 2015; 15-42/690-259) and Enerjisa (6 December 2016; 16-42/686-314).
-Accordingly, if a document includes correspondence between the undertaking and external counsel (who is not an employee of the undertaking) and is related to the use of the right of defence of the undertaking, this document will be protected under attorney-client privilege.
-If, however, the document includes counsel's advice regarding how to infringe the competition law, or how to cover an infringement, this will not be protected by this principle.
+In Sanofi Aventis (20 April 2009, 09-16/374-88), the Board recognised that the principles adopted by the European Court of Justice in AM&S Europe v European Commission (Case 155/79) [1982] ECR 1575) could apply to documents protected by attorney-client privilege in Turkey.
+In CNR/NTSR (20 August 2014, 14-29/496-262), the Board took another major step in favour of the attorney-client privilege by elaborating on the conditions of the European Court of Justice under which the privilege would apply, and concluded that the same rules would apply in Turkish competition law.
+More recently, the Board discussed the basic principles of legal professional privilege, considering its definition, scope, enforcement and boundaries in Dow (2 December 2015, 15-42/690-259) and Enerjisa (6 December 2016, 16-42/686-314).
+Accordingly, if a document includes correspondence between the undertaking and external counsel (who is not an employee of the undertaking) and is related to the use of the right of defence of the undertaking, said document will be protected under attorney-client privilege.
+Accordingly, if the document includes counsel's advice regarding how to infringe the competition law, or how to cover an infringement, this will not be protected by this principle.